Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

 \subsection{Protocol Implementation}

 We use the \concrete{} framework from Zama~\cite{concrete} to implement the TFHE components of our protocol.
 Note that not all the operations in our protocol require homomorphic operations.
 The circuit to compute the protocol operations for one sample is given in Figure~\ref{fig:zama}.
-Given a sample $s$ of the batch $B$, from Equation~\eqref{eq:ytimesz} in Step 3 of the protocol, we first need to multiply the derivatives of the inputs to the softmax function with the encrypted labels.
+Given a sample $s$ of the batch $B$, from Eq.~\eqref{eq:ytimesz} in Step 4 of the protocol, we first need to multiply the derivatives of the inputs to the softmax function with the encrypted labels.
 Dropping subscripts and abbreviating notation, these are shown as $z_\mathbf{w}$ and $y$ respectively in the figure.
-Next, Step 6 of the protocol samples noise of scale $\mathcal{N}(0, \sigma^2 I_R)$, which for a single entry with Gaussian differential privacy is $\eta = \mathcal{N}(0, 1/\epsilon^2)$.
-The current implementation of \concrete{} does not allow negative numbers as input.
-We therefore homomorphically subtract $|\eta|$ from $\eta + |\eta|$ to equivalently obtain $\eta$.
-Note that the two quantities are greater than or equal to 0.
-The noise is then multiplied by the sensitivity of the batch $\Delta S(\mathbf{w})$ (dropping subscript), according to Equation~\eqref{eq:enc-noise} in Step 7.
-On the other side of the circuit, once decrypted, we get the blinded and differentially private gradients (Equation~\eqref{eq:blinded-dec}), which result in the differentially private gradients after subtracting the blind.
+For brevity, we skip the integer encoding step, but it is understood that $z_\mathbf{w}$ is multiplied by $r$ (the precision parameter), truncated, and then multiplied with $y$ as given by Eq.~\eqref{eq:ytimesz}.
+Next, Step 6 of the protocol samples noise of scale $\mathcal{N}(0, \sigma^2 \mathbf{1}_R)$, which for a single entry with Gaussian differential privacy is $\eta = \mathcal{N}(0, 1/\epsilon^2)$.
+The noise is then multiplied by the $t$ allowable values of sensitivity and then the truncated noise value is encrypted as in Step 6 of the protocol.
+Again to avoid excessive notation, we simply show this as multiplying $\eta$ by one of the allowable values of sensitivity $rs$ (noting $r$ being the precision parameter).
+These quantiities are then added homomorphically according to Step 8 of the protocol.
+On the other side of the circuit, once decrypted, we get the blinded and differentially private gradients (Eq~\eqref{eq:blinded-dec}), which result in the differentially private gradients after subtracting the blind.